In The Moment

 WORKSHOP SUMMARY + RESOURCES

-as well as some resources for those inspired to keep exploring beyond the workshop experience.
+Plus some resources for those inspired to keep exploring beyond the workshop experience.

 IMG_4146.jpg

-WE EXPLORED:
+IDEAS WE EXPLORED:

 ANCHORS